mpersano/packsprites/README.md

 Tiny command-line tool to pack sprites and fonts into a spritesheet.
 Output is a PNG image (the spritesheet) and a XML description.

-The font packer can also add simple effects like borders, gradients and drop shadows.
+The font packer can also add simple effects like outlines, gradients and drop shadows.

 ## sample